History of trams: Cable-hauled

 Another motive system for trams was the cable car, which was pulled along a fixed track by a moving steel cable.
-The power to move the cable was normally provided at a "powerhouse" site a distance away from the actual vehicle.
+The power to move the cable was normally provided at a "powerhouse" site some distance away from the actual vehicle.

 The London and Blackwall Railway, which opened for passengers in East London, England, in 1840 used such a system.

 The first practical cable car line was tested in San Francisco, in 1873.
 Part of its success is attributed to the development of an effective and reliable cable grip mechanism, to grab and release the moving cable without damage.
 The second city to operate cable trams was Dunedin in New Zealand, from 1881 to 1957.

 The most extensive cable system in the US was built in Chicago between 1882 and 1906.
 New York City developed at least seven cable car lines.
 Los Angeles also had several cable car lines, including the Second Street Cable Railroad, which operated from 1885 to 1889, and the Temple Street Cable Railway, which operated from 1886 to 1898.

 From 1885 to 1940, the city of Melbourne, Victoria, Australia operated one of the largest cable systems in the world, at its peak running 592 trams on 75 km of track, though during its heyday, Sydney's network was larger, with about 1,600 cars in service at any one time at its peak during the 1930s (cf. about 500 trams in Melbourne today).
 There were also two isolated cable lines in Sydney, the North Sydney line from 1886 to 1900, and the King Street line from 1892 to 1905.
 Sydney's tram network ceased to serve the city population by the 1960s, with all tracks being removed, in lieu of a bus service.
 Melbourne's tram network, however, continues to run to this day.

 In Dresden, Germany, in 1901 an elevated suspended cable car following the Eugen Langen one-railed floating tram system started operating.
 Cable cars operated on Highgate Hill in North London, and Kennington to Brixton Hill in South London (1891–1905).
 They also worked around "Upper Douglas" in the Isle of Man from 1897 to 1929 (cable car 72/73 is the sole survivor of the fleet).